salimamoukou/academic-pages/content/authors/admin/_index.md

 #- Visitors
 ---

-I am working at the intersection of deep learning, dynamical systems and optimization.
+I am working at the intersection of deep learning, dynamical systems and also interested in making models interpretable.